thisiscian/MSC-ProgrammingSkills-hare-and-puma/WorkDiaries/what_ruairi_did.md

 -wrote migration of pumas and hares test
 -fixed bracketing mistake in update_hares formula -made update_hares and update_pumas formulae more readable with new lines

+09/10/12 21:00
+-wrote test to check for negative animals
+-stopped negative animals from occuring by setting them to 0 if they happen -fixed brackets in update_pumas.cpp to make sure they die